james77777778/keras-image-models/README.md

 **K**eras **Im**age **M**odels (`kimm`) is a collection of image models, blocks and layers written in Keras 3.
 The goal is to offer SOTA models with pretrained weights in a user-friendly manner.

-## Features
+`kimm` is:

-- 🚀 Almost all models have pre-trained weights on ImageNet
+- 🚀 A model zoo where almost all models come with pre-trained weights on ImageNet.

   > **Note:**
-  > The accuracy of the exported models can be found at [results-imagenet.csv (timm)](https://github.com/huggingface/pytorch-image-models/blob/main/results/results-imagenet.csv) and [https://keras.io/api/applications/ (keras)](https://keras.io/api/applications/),
+  > The accuracy of the converted models can be found at [results-imagenet.csv (timm)](https://github.com/huggingface/pytorch-image-models/blob/main/results/results-imagenet.csv) and [https://keras.io/api/applications/ (keras)](https://keras.io/api/applications/),
-  > and the numerical differences of the exported models can be verified in `tools/convert_*.py`
+  > and the numerical differences of the converted models can be verified in `tools/convert_*.py`

-- 🧰 All models have a common API identical to `keras.applications.*`
+- ✨ Exposing a common API identical to offcial `keras.applications.*`.

   ```python
   model = kimm.models.RegNetY002(